Keerikadan03/Javascript-Miniprojects/README.md

 <h3>Project List</h3>

     Project 1: Expanding Cards
-              This projects uses HTML, CSS and Javascript to make a page where the cards hidden can be brought into view or rather expanded in size by clicking on it.
+              <p>This projects uses HTML, CSS and Javascript to make a page where the cards hidden can be brought into view or rather expanded in size by clicking on it.</p>

               link: https://sprightly-gumdrop-3b8eaf.netlify.app/